Separable overpartition classes and excludant sizes of an overpartition: Introduction

 This article is organized as follows.
-In Section 2, we first recall the definition of the conjugate of an overpartition and introduce the $(r+1)$-repeating size of an overpartition, and then give proofs of \eqref{gen-mes-r} and \eqref{gen-maes-r}.
-We will show \eqref{eqn-L-k} and \eqref{eqn-F-k} with the aid of separable overpartition classes in Section 3.
+In section \ref{proof_2}, we first recall the definition of the conjugate of an overpartition and introduce the $(r+1)$-repeating size of an overpartition, and then give a proof of Theorem \ref{add-thm-gen-m-a-es}.
+We will show Theorems \ref{mex}, \ref{delta_1} and \ref{P_mex_1} in Sections 3.
+With the aid of separable overpartition classes, we will prove Theorem \ref{add-thm-eqn-L-F-k} in Section \ref{proof_3}.